-So far, Wolf Alice are the first band to be announced as playing next year’s festival – with Glastonbury founder Michael Eavis revealing that the Mercury Award winners will “definitely be on next year’s Glastonbury lineup for sure”.
+So far, Diana Ross is the only artist to be officially announced by Glastonbury Festival for the 2020 bill – in addition to Wolf Alice, which were confirmed for the 50th by Glastonbury founder Michael Eavis, saying that the Mercury Award winners will “definitely be on next year’s Glastonbury lineup for sure”.

-The first line-up taster will probably not be unveiled by the festival’s officials until the end of March/beginning of April, with the full line-up usually being unveiled towards the end of May.
+The first line-up taster for Glastonbury 2020 will probably not be unveiled by the festival’s officials until the end of March/beginning of April, with the full line-up usually being unveiled towards the end of May.

 That being said, there are many artists which ‘self-confirm’ prior to the official announcements, by divulging the news during interviews, via social media or website listings.

 Below you’ll be able to find a compiled list of all the acts officially confirmed for Glastonbury 2020 thus far, alongside self-confirmed or rumoured artists who are still in the frame to headline or make the line-up for next year’s Glastonbury Festival.

 Feel free to bookmark this page to your favourites, as we will be constantly updating it over the coming weeks and months to reflect changes on the ground throughout the buildup to Glastonbury’s 50th-anniversary celebrations.

 (by Glastonbury Festival / Michael Eavis / Emily Eavis)

 - Diana Ross – Pyramid Stage, Sunday afternoon Legends Slot